Why Casinos Don’t Offer Online Bridge

 Once the cards have been dealt, the bidding process begins.
 Players bid for how many tricks they think they will win, up to a possible total of 13.
 The bidding starts with the dealer and moves clockwise to their left.
 Each player can bid or pass when it’s their turn, but they must bid for at least seven tricks.
 The final bid is called the final contract, which determines the number of tricks the bidding team has to win to score points.

 Note that the dummy’s partner has a strategic advantage for following suit.
 Say, for example, that the opening lead is a spade.
 The dummy will put their cards down, and everyone will be able to see how many spades the dummy has.
-The dummy’s partner can then play from the dummy’s hand as well as their own.
+The dummy’s partner can then play from the dummy’s hand and their own.

 Scoring

 Once all the tricks have been won, teams count up the tricks and register the scores.
-(Bridge scoring is quite complicated so we won’t go into the details here.)
+(Bridge scoring is quite complicated, so it’s not feasible to go into the details here).
 A team that wins two contracts wins what is known as a rubber.
 Teams can then choose to play another rubber or stop playing.

 As you can probably tell, bridge is a fairly complex, technical game that takes a lot of practice if you want to play well.
 If you’re just looking for a casual game to play with friends, you may want to try these lesser-known card games.